-- 1. Eligibility or threshold criteria: minimum standards that all applications must meet.
-If an application does not meet all of the threshold criteria, it is rejected. - 2.
-Project check: criteria relating to the quality of the project proposal. - 3.
-Organisational check: criteria relating to the quality of the applicant organisation or the lead party of the consortium.
+- 1. Threshold criteria: minimum standards that all applications must meet.
+If an application does not meet all of the threshold criteria, it will be rejected. - 2.
+Project check: Criteria relating to the quality of the project proposal. - 3.
+Organisational check: Criteria relating to the quality of the applicant organisation or the lead party of the consortium.